jwallis/van-tracker/README.md

 # van-tracker
 Arduino-based solution for fencing/tracking/disabling a vehicle

-Depends on jwallis/Adafruit_FONA
+Depends on www.github.com/jwallis/SIM7000-LTE-Shield
-Written by Joshua Wallis, borrowing initially from AdaFruit's examples Support AdaFruit, buy their neato products!
+Written by Joshua Wallis
+Support AdaFruit and Botletics, buy their neato products!